paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/2. Developer's Tools/README.md.md

 # Key Learning points for Developer's Tools

 ## Table of contents

 1. Shell Workshop
 2. What is version control?
+3. Create A Git Repo
+4. Review A Repo's History
+5. Add Commits To A Repo
+6. Tagging, Branching and Merging
+7. Undoing Changes
+8. Working with Remotes
+9. Working on Another Developer's Repository
+10. Staying in Sync With A Remote Repository
+11. Requests & Responses
+12. The Web from Python
+13. HTTP in the Real World

 ## 1. Shell Workshop
 - __echo__ command is used to print messages in the shell.